animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 }
 ```

-To enable this feature, you must use Spring Data for GemFire's annotation
+To enable this feature, you must use Spring Data for VMware GemFire's annotation
 configuration support specifically with the `@EnableEntityDefineRegions`
 and `@EnableIndexing` annotations, as follows: